 Every component in an enterprise application, regardless of its particular domain, therefore has a common set of characteristics.
 There will be a user at one end filling out electronic forms, a database at the other end in which the form data is stored electronically, and software in the middle which transports data between the two ends and which applies any business rules.
 This is discussed in more detail in Anatomy of an Enterprise Application.

-These three areas - two ends and a middle - can be implemented using the 3-Tier Architecture (3TA) which has a Presentation layer for the User Interface (UI), a Business layer (sometimes known as the Domain layer) for all the business or domain logic, and a Data Access layer for communicating with the physical database.
+These three areas - a front end, a back end, and a middle - can be implemented using the 3-Tier Architecture (3TA) which has a Presentation layer for the User Interface (UI), a Business layer (sometimes known as the Domain layer) for all the business or domain logic, and a Data Access layer for communicating with the physical database.
 This can be merged with the Model-View-Controller (MVC) design pattern by splitting the Presentation layer into a Controller and a View, with the Model being in the Business layer.
 This produces an application architecture which is shown in Figure 1:

 Figure 1 - MVC plus 3 Tier Architecture